bravogolfgolf/sn-date-selection-paris/README.md

   - Unit test for server-side script leveraging Jasmine
   - UI test for Fiscal Funding form leverging out-of-box ServiceNow Test Steps
   - Test suite
+### How to use?
+- Fork repo to your GitHub account
+- Connect ServiceNow instance to forked repo